IntelRealSense/librealsense/wrappers/nodejs/README.md

 ```
 If it fails to install, please refer to [install prerequisites](https://www.npmjs.com/package/node-librealsense#1-install-prerequisites).
 Usage examples can be found in `node_modules/node-librealsense/examples` dir.

+**Warning**: as of October 2022, the newest `librealsense` SDK version on NPM is 2.13.0, which is from 2018 and doesn't support NodeJS 14 yet.

 # 1. Build from Source #

 ## 1.1.
 Install Build Prerequisites